CMPUT301W24T41/TechTitans/README.md

 Installation
 Clone the repository from GitHub.

+Contributing
+We welcome contributions from the community.
+Please follow these guidelines:

+Fork the repository.
+Create your feature branch (git checkout -b feature/YourFeature).
+Commit your changes (git commit -am 'Add some feature').
+Push to the branch (git push origin feature/YourFeature).
+Create a new Pull Request.

 #### Google Maps API Configuration

 This app utilizes the Google Maps API for displaying a dynamic map.
 To use this API in a local build, the following steps must be followed.